DiRW: Path-Aware Digraph Learning for Heterophily: Experiments

 \section{Experiments}

-In this section, we conduct thorough evaluations of our DiRW.
-Our experiments are structured to answer four pivotal questions: \textbf{Q1}: Can DiRW achieve superior performance as a new DiGNN and as a plug-and-play strategy for existing PathGNNs? \textbf{Q2}: If DiRW proves to be effective, what factors contribute to its enhanced performance? \textbf{Q3}: What is the running efficiency of DiRW? \textbf{Q4}: How is the path quality of DiRW and other PathGNNs?
-To maximize the usage for the space, we introduce datasets, baselines, experimental settings in Appendix~\ref{appendix: Datasets Description}-\ref{appendix: Experimental Environment}, demonstrate the results of link-level tasks in Appendix~\ref{appendix: Performance in Link-level Tasks}, and include a sensitivity analysis in Appendix~\ref{app: Sensitivity Analysis}.
+In this section, we conduct a comprehensive evaluation of our DiRW, structured to address five critical research dimensions: \textbf{Q1}: Can DiRW establish superior performance as both a new DiGNN and a plug-and-play strategy? \textbf{Q2}: If DiRW proves effective, what architectural characteristics contribute to its enhanced performance? \textbf{Q3}: How does DiRW's time complexity compare with baseline methods in practical deployment scenarios? \textbf{Q4}: How does the hyperparameters sensitivity and robustness of DiRW manifest? \textbf{Q5}: How does a comparative analysis of path quality between DiRW and existing PathGNNs inform its structural learning advantages?